|Restrictions:||GSU applicants only|

 -A minimum institutional GPA of 3.2 is required for graduate and professional students.

--Post-baccalaureate students are not eligible for the IEF Scholarship.
+-Post-baccalaureate students not enrolled in a degree or certificate program are not eligible for the IEF Scholarship.

-**Transfer and first semester graduate students: If this is your first semester at Georgia State University, in lieu of a GPA eligibility requirement, verification of your projected grades must be sent to us by your current professors.
-Freshmen can only study abroad after their first two semesters.
+**First semester transfer and first semester graduate students: If this is your first semester at Georgia State University, in lieu of a GPA eligibility requirement, verification of your projected grades must be sent to us by your current professors.
 These must be received no later than the application deadline.
+Click the following link to download a copy of the Grade Report: Grade Report Document.pdf

-Preference is given for the following: academic merit, longer programs, financial need, under-represented countries, students participating on Georgia State University sponsored programs, and students with little or no international experience.
+Preference is given for the following: academic merit, program length, financial need, under-represented countries, Georgia State University Task Force countries (Brazil, China, South Africa, South Korea, Turkey), students participating on Georgia State University sponsored programs, and students with little or no international experience.
 Students who apply for the IEF Scholarship are also automatically considered for the Georgia State University Foundation Study Abroad Scholarship.

 The following will be taken into consideration when determining ranking for the award: